 This kit is also packed with little things here and there to treat small boo-boos.
 This includes band-aids, over the counter medicine for allergies and headaches, and even sunscreen.
 Little things like this are easily refillable and quite handy for a long day at the range.

 When you examine the kit’s in’s and out’s, you can easily see it was designed and developed with shooters in mind — likely by shooters.
 The only change I would make is the tourniquet.
 The Range Medic most definitely earns its name and is the perfect range companion.
-I’m a huge advocate of always having a range medical kit and a casualty care plan.
+It fits in a range bag, on a plate carrier, or tucked in your AR 15 gun case I’m a huge advocate of always having a range medical kit and a casualty care plan.
 The Range Medic Kit is just a layer of the medical pyramid.
 Don’t forget to train and have a plan for how to treat a gunshot wound and other emergencies when it comes time to use it.
 Check out MyMedic and give ‘em a browse.
 They’ve got some good shit.

 Read More: Small American Business: My Medic